|

 other, and the intermediate

-of the ventricle is developed across the area of contact.
+mass of the ventricle is developed across the area of contact.
 The metathalamus

 comprises the geniculate bodies which originate as slight outward bulgings